biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ### Validator

-An Biyachain blockchain miner that is responsible for verifying transactions on the blockchain.
+An Biya Chain blockchain miner that is responsible for verifying transactions on the blockchain.
 Validators run programs called full nodes that allow them to participate in consensus, verify blocks, participate in governance, and receive rewards.
 Only the active set of validators can participate in consensus.

 ### Weight